 Depending on the situation, I usually start by looking at the student's previous work: homework, quizzes, papers, etc. If I'm doing SAT/ACT, SSAT, or other test prep, I might give the parent a diagnostic test to administer.
 While the parent always alerts me to the academic problem, there is no substitute for a face-to-face conversation with the target student

-BA, High honors, political science, Smith College, minor Italian.
-Member Phi Beta Kappa. also coursework in French, American & World history, art history, English, psychology, economics.
-Junior year in Italy with all courses there, including history, taken in Italian.
+BA, political science, Smith College, minor Italian.
+Member Phi Beta Kappa. also coursework in American & World history, art history, economics, French, English, psychology.
+Junior year in Italy, all courses, including history, taken in Italian.

 MA, Italian studies, Smith College, in Italy. all courses in history, politics & literature, taken in Italian.
 Thesis on a political topic written in Italian.